Skip to main content

 Wind

 If you’re already on island time, you can also sail in from Europe.
-Between October – February there are many sailing boats going from Morocco, Canary Islands.
+Between October – and February, there are many sailing boats going from Morocco and the Canary Islands.
 Mindelo is the main port of call for Cabo Verde.
 It takes around 6 days.
 It’s what I did and I will do it again.

 How to get to Salamansa beach?